msam13/msam13.github.io/computer_vision_ml_projects.md

   </div>
 </div>

-## Experiment : NeRF Fox

-**Overview:** This project creating a Neural Radiance Field (NeRF) of a fox using instant NGP.
-The result is a high-fidelity 3D representation of the fox that can be rendered from various viewpoints.

-**Technical Approach:** -

-- instant NGP: For generating the NeRF.
-- Python: For scripting and automation.
-- CUDA: For GPU acceleration.

-**Media Files and Links:**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/nDbLZIRgzNE?si=YA8Fk6nYM_gUgNSs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## 3D-Ready

 **Overview:** The 3D-Ready application leverages a modern stack including React for the frontend and FastAPI for the backend, seamlessly integrated with various AWS services like Amplify, Lambda, S3, DynamoDB, and API Gateway.